cosmicexplorer/cpm/docs/commands.md

 ## publish
 - `publish`

 Publishes package to registry using the `package-cpm.json` of the current project.
-Asks for authentication, and fails if the package version hasn't been bumped since last time.
+Prompts for authentication, and fails if the package version hasn't been bumped since last time.

+# Creating a User

+## register
+- `register`

+Prompts for username and password.
+Errors out if username already taken. `publish` can be called called after using this.